Hakeem Jeffries: Start of 118th Congress

 At the start of the 118th Congress on January 3, 2023, the House of Representatives began the nominating contest for Speaker of the House.
 The Democratic caucus unanimously nominated Jeffries for speaker.
 He received 212 votes, all from Democrats, on nearly every ballot.
 (David Trone missed the 12th round of voting for a surgery but returned for the 13th round.)
 Meanwhile, Kevin McCarthy, the Republican front-runner, failed to secure a majority of votes cast.
 On January 6, McCarthy finally received a majority and was elected on the 15th ballot after making concessions to the far right.
 In total, Jeffries received 3,179 votes for speaker.

 When McCarthy was elected speaker, Jeffries handed him the gavel after a 15-minute speech.
 The speech, an alphabetical recitation of words describing what the government should and should not be, was dubbed the "ABCs of Democracy".
 The video of Jeffries's alphabet speech has been viewed over 2.4 million times on social media.
 On July 31, 2024, Jeffries announced he had penned an illustrated book, The ABCs of Democracy, to be published on November 12, 2024.

 House Democrats unanimously nominated Jeffries again in the October 2023 election after the successful motion to vacate McCarthy's speakership.

 Fiscal Responsibility Act of 2023

+Jeffries discusses the debt ceiling in White House with President Joe Biden and congressional leaders in May 2023.

 The first major test of the 118th Congress was the looming expiration of the nation's debt ceiling.
 Economists warned that a breach and subsequent default would be catastrophic.
 On May 29, 2023, Representative Patrick McHenry introduced the Fiscal Responsibility Act of 2023.
 Democrats initially resisted the measure.
 When the Fiscal Responsibility Act was brought for a vote on May 31, Jeffries held up a green card to alert Democrats that they could vote in favor of it; over 50 did.
 The Fiscal Responsibility Act was signed into law on June 3 and is estimated to have reduced the deficit by $1.5 trillion over 10 years.